graphql/graphql-wg/GraphQL-TSC.md

 - **Record attendance** by ensuring every attendee PRs themselves onto the meeting agenda.
 This ensures that everybody has signed the right membership agreements.
 This process is free and fast, and is kicked off automatically when you open your first PR.
 - **Re-verify** at the start of each meeting that all participants have signed the membership document.
 If they haven't they can either add themselves to the meeting agenda and complete the forms, or disconnect and listen to the replay.
 - **Announce** at the beginning of the call that it is being recorded.
 - **Keep minutes** of the discussion (the recording can help with this).
-For an exmaple, please see the [GraphQL WG minutes](https://github.com/graphql/graphql-wg/tree/master/notes).
+For an example, please see the [GraphQL WG minutes](https://github.com/graphql/graphql-wg/tree/master/notes).

 Our Zoom account supports recording and livestreaming.
 We strongly encourage you to use the cloud recording feature.
 Staff can then download and post the videos to the [GraphQL YouTube channel](https://youtube.graphql.org).
 Alternately, if you want to livestream a meeting directly to YouTube, you can request access by emailing [operations@graphql.org](mailto:operations@graphql.org).